 I bought these scissors on a whim and they have proven to be a favorite in my cats’ grooming routine.

-This is the pair I bought and for less than $15 the quality is very high.
+This is the pair I bought and for less than $15 on Amazon and the quality is very high.
 On one side of the blade there are 28 teeth which allow you to cut in a thinning or layered look.
 They are stainless steel, comfortable and a screw allows you to control how tight you want the shears to be.
 They are a nice size for a cat and have a rounded tip for safety.

 Why they are great: